imlinhanchao/vsc-markdown-image/README.md

     ```

 ## Release Notes
+### 1.0.13
+- Fixed getting the path resolution error of the clipboard picture in Windows.

 ### 1.0.12
 - Added file name variable `${path}`: "The path of the Markdown file being edited relative to the root directory."